marigold-dev/tzsafe-doc/src/guides/create-new-wallets.md

 # Create new wallets

 The first time we go to the website, we shall see two options in the center, `New Wallet` and `Import Wallet`, as the figure shows.

 <figure><img src="../assets/image (7).png" alt=""><figcaption></figcaption></figure>

+Notice that upon logging into TzSafe on new devices, users will find that their TzSafe wallets do not automatically load.
+To access their wallets on the new device, users must load them manually through the import function.
+Please see [here](import-wallets.md) for importing our wallets.

 Let’s click `New Wallet` to create our first blankly new multisig wallet!
 Before we start the creation process, it’s required to log in to our Tezos account.
-The purpose of login is to make Tezos operations, such as contract origination, transaction, etc. In this case, we are going to originate a TzSafe contract later.
+The purpose of login is to make Tezos operations, such as contract origination, transaction, etc. In this case, we arergoing to originate a TzSafe contract later.

 <figure><img src="../assets/image (54).png" alt=""><figcaption></figcaption></figure>